 The remarkable fact in Table 3 is that in the restricted model the coefficients on the normative request are always very close to one.
 They range from 0.968 to 1.001, indicating that groups' average normative requests are clear coordination devices leading to contributions that are not significantly different from the request.
-Even if we allow the constant to deviate from zero, the slope on the normative request is again close to one - except for the condition under Central Punishment with endogenous selection.
-However, even in this condition, the predicted contributions for commonly observed values of the normative request (i.e., for requests from 16-20) almost perfectly match the normative request.
-Thus, overall a high obedience with the average normative request prevailed in both punishment institutions and under both treatment conditions, but the normative requests were significantly higher, and less dispersed, under endogenous selection.
+Even if we allow the constant to deviate from zero, the slope on the normative request is again close to one - except for the condition under Central Punishment with endogenous selection - and the constant term is always insignificant.
+Thus, overall a high obedience with the average normative requests prevailed in both punishment institutions and under both treatment conditions, but the normative requests were significantly higher, and less dispersed, under endogenous selection.